WassimMaj/team_MiaouMiaou/index.md

 {: .text-justify}

 But is it really the proportions we expected ?
 The chi-squared test showed a significant difference in political biases distribution ('<span style="color: deepskyblue">right</span> ', 'center', '<span style="color: lightcoral">left</span>') between all articles and those in the paths, with a p-value near 0 (4.49 • 10<sup>-42</sup>).
 Despite small percentage shifts, this low p-value implies a non-random bias distribution difference.
-The large sample size and consistent category distribution reinforce this statistical significance.
 The large sample size and consistent distribution across categories contribute to the high statistical significance of this difference.
 We will now focus on the link between a biased article and the next one.

 ### Does the bias of current article impact the next step in the path ?